jcmefra/Aguas_Vichy/README.md

 ## Inversion

 The inversion process has been done using PyGimli for Schlumberger array and Res2Dinv for mixed (robust) array.
 PyGimli robust inversion is yet to be available after data conversion.
+Data analysis has been conducted to identify outliers and remove disperse values.

 ## Results and Discussion